Legacy Research Institute

 Short Bio:

 Dr. Bottlang received his PhD in Biomechanical Engineering from the University of Iowa.
 He came to Legacy in 1999 to start the Legacy Biomechanics Laboratory.
 He has established a cutting-edge program that conducts basic research, applied research and industry collaboration.
+Dr. Bottlang has published 80 manuscript (over 8,000 citations, i10 index 98) and has been awarded over 30 US patents for inventions to treat or prevent traumatic injuries.

 In basic research, his program has identified overly rigid fixation of bone fractures as a major cause of healing suppression.
 As a consequence, his team has initiated a line of research aimed at supporting natural bone healing by less rigid fixation hardware.